Education on Shoreham Beach

 This session looks at local sea mammals including dolphins that can be seen off the coast in the summer and seals that visit the coast and the River Adur.
 This session looks at their natural history, adaptations and local sightings.

 Both bottlenose dolphin and common seal are threatened species and the session looks at why they are threatened and the wider conservation issues.
+Sea mammal montage

 This session can include a dolphin rescue demonstration with child participation (depending on size of groups).
 The children will discover why dolphins become stranded, what you need to do to help a stranded dolphin and how a dolphins adaptations work against a dolphin when it becomes stranded.
-The session is supported by photographs taken in Sussex waters (including Shoreham), a life sized inflatable bottlenose dolphin.
-The tutor has been monitoring local sea mammals since 1991 for the Sea Watch Foundation

 For more information about our education programme, or to book a session, please contact Stephen Savage, Education Coordinator. stevep.savage@ntlworld.com